camunda/camunda-docs-manual/content/introduction/index.md

 * [Camunda Cockpit]({{< relref "webapps/cockpit/index.md" >}}) A web application for process monitoring and operations that allows you to search for process instances, inspect their state and repair broken instances.
 * [Camunda Admin]({{< relref "webapps/admin/index.md" >}}) A web application that allows you to manage users, groups and authorizations.
 * [Camunda Cycle]({{< relref "webapps/cycle/index.md" >}}) A web application for synchronizing BPMN 2.0 process models between different modeling tools and modelers.

-# Additional Tools

-* [Camunda Modeler](http://camunda.org/bpmn/tool/): Modeling tool for BPMN 2.0 diagrams and DMN 1.1 decision tables.
-* [bpmn.io](http://bpmn.io/): BPMN web modeler which is used in our web applications Cockpit and Tasklist for rendering BPMN 2.0 process models in a browser.
-Although [bpmn.io](http://bpmn.io/) is still under development, its API is rather stable.